vgacentrifuge/pcb/README.md

 For inputs, we need to read those 5 signals, including the analog color signals (using ADCs).
 We should also let the video sources get info about our board over I2C.
 See next sections.

-As for the physical VGA ports, they cost a lot on digikey, farnell doesn't have it.
+As for the physical VGA ports, there is [this](https://www.digikey.no/no/products/detail/amphenol-icc-commercial-products/L77HDE15SD1CH4FVGA/4888525) on digikey at 15kr a pop.
-Mouser has thousands of [L77HDE15SD1CH4RHNVGA](https://no.mouser.com/ProductDetail/Amphenol-Commercial-Products/L77HDE15SD1CH4RHNVGA?qs=f9yNj16SXrKPVxRw%2FcVQYg%3D%3D) for 19kr a piece.
 Is has through-hole pins.
+Buy 9, 3 per PCB.

 #### VGA Display Data Channel
 The [DDC2B](https://en.wikipedia.org/wiki/Display_Data_Channel#DDC2) standard is an I2C protocol to communicate information about the "monitor" to the video source.